 Each year, over 200 CAMRA branches select their Pub of the Year.
 These then go through to the regional competition to select the 16 top pubs, which are then whittled down to four finalists – one of which will become the ultimate winner.

-The top 16 pubs have been announced in the nationwide search for the next National Pub of the Year.
-Find out more about the regions’ winning pubs below.
+The top four pubs have been announced in the nationwide search for the next National Pub of the Year.
+Find out more about them below.

 The national winner will be announced in February 2020.